WaveletGaussian: Wavelet-domain Diffusion for Sparse-view 3D Gaussian Object Reconstruction: Methodology

 Finally, in the \textit{Fine Training} (d) stage, the coarse model $\mathcal{G}_{c}$ is refined into $\mathcal{G}_{f}$.
 During this process, $\mathcal{D}$, which is now frozen, repairs the LL renders of $\mathcal{G}_{c}$ from novel viewpoints, which are especially corrupted due to the sparse reference views.
 Similarly, the frozen $\mathcal{U}$ repairs the HF subbands.
 The repaired outputs of both are mapped back to the RGB domain through the Inverse DWT.
-Alongside actual ground-truths (not shown in Figure \ref{fig_arch}d), the resulting IDWT reconstructions serve as pseudo ground truths in the fine optimization step, thus emulating artifact-free dense-view supervision.
+Figure \ref{fig_fake} illustrates the use of the Inverse DWT to map the repairs back to original resolution.